Ayam Rica Rica: Indonesian Manadonese Spicy Chicken

 A Delicious Standalone Dish

-But if you feel like having a proper Manadonese food spread, you can have the dish with tumisan sayur (stir-fry vegetables), bakwan jagung (sweetcorn fritters), and sambal dabu-dabu (chillies and tomatoes fresh chutney).
+But if you feel like having a proper Manadonese food spread, you can have the dish with tumisan sayur (stir-fried vegetables), bakwan jagung (sweet corn fritters), and sambal Dabu-Dabu (fresh chutney of chilies and tomatoes).

-Chicken, chillies, onion, ginger, tomatoes, palm sugar, lime, kaffir lime leaves, lemongrass, kemangi (lemon basil leaves), cooking oil and salt are what you need to prepare for cooking ayam rica.ย
+Chicken, chilies, onion, ginger, tomatoes, palm sugar, lime, kaffir lime leaves, lemongrass, kemangi (lemon basil leaves), cooking oil, and salt are what you need to prepare for cooking ayam rica.

 ingredients of ayam rica rica with overay text.

-However, technically, you can cook the chicken by different methods such as grilling, steaming or air frying before mixing it with the chilli mixture.
+However, you can technically cook the chicken by grilling, steaming, or air-frying before mixing it with the chili mixture.

 You can follow the recipe as it is, except for the frying part.
-Cook the chicken however you prefer, and continue step number 4 to proceed with the chilli mixture.ย
+Cook the chicken however you prefer, and continue to step 4 to proceed with the chili mixture.

 a photo collage of how to make Manadonese chicken dish cooked in chillies and lemon basil.

 So, firstly, you marinate the chicken in lime juice and salt.
-Then prepare the chilli paste by grinding all the chilli ingredients into a rough paste.
-Feel free to use a pestle and mortar or food processor to do it.
+Then, prepare the chili paste by grinding the ingredients into a rough paste.
+Feel free to use a pestle and mortar or a food processor.

 Next, deep-fry the chicken until it is fully cooked.
 Set aside.

-Reduce the oil from the frying pan, leaving about ยผ cup in the pan.
+Reduce the oil from the frying pan, leaving about ¼ cup in the pan.
 Reheat it again.
-Then fry the chilli mixture in the hot oil.
-Add the lemongrass and kaffir lime leaves in, then stir and toss the mixture.
-When it looks shiny and releases a delicious aroma, place the chicken pieces in the chilli.
+Then, fry the chili mixture in the hot oil.
+Add the lemongrass and kaffir lime leaves, then stir and toss the mixture.
+Place the chicken pieces in the chili when they look shiny and release a delicious aroma.

-Stir well until all pieces are covered with chilli paste and cook further for about 5 minutes.
+Stir well until all the pieces are covered with chili paste, and cook for about 5 minutes.
 If the sauce gets dry, you can add a little water.

 When you turn the heat off, stir the lemon basil leaves into the chicken and leave it for a minute or two before serving.
-So the fragrance of the leaves will be infused in the chicken and the chillies.
+The leaves’ fragrance will be infused into the chicken and the chilies.

 Top Tips